CreArts-Community/Guides/.github/docs/replugged.md

 # Support

-If you need some help join our [creative community](https://discord.gg/8W8E39Z), or join the official Replugged support server.
+If you need some help join our creative community [CreArts](https://discord.gg/8W8E39Z), or join the official [Replugged](https://discord.gg/3hmBrW72qd) support server.